 Lime Coconut Bites

 - 8 tbsp honey if vegan, use vegan honey, date syrup, or a lesser amount of maple syrup

 - lime zest

-- Combine shredded coconut, honey, coconut oil, lime, and lime zest in a bowl and mix well.
-You might have to use your hands!
+- Combine the shredded coconut, honey, coconut oil, lime juice, and lime zest in a bowl and mix well.
+I’ve found that mixing by hand works best.